Some time ago I began to understand and appreciate the impact that Victorian culture has had on certain holiday traditions.

 We hope that our author’s spirited attempt to revive the dormant enthusiasm with which our forefathers celebrated these ancient customs and festivals, which were older still than they, will not be altogether unsuccessful.
 Mr Moxon’s publication would make a very suitable Christmas gift.

-This would all turn with the publication of Dickens’ A Christmas Carol in 1843.
+The turning away of Christmas that marked this Georgian era (pre-Victorian) would not last forever, though, and one of the catalysts for change was the publication of Dickens’ A Christmas Carol in 1843.
 Fifteen thousand copies were sold, and for the next several years he released new seasonal stories on an annual basis until 1848.
 He made an effort to get his colleagues to join in this literary effort of celebrating Christmas, and the revival of Christmastime as a distinct season of the year was underway.
 Dickens certainly must have tapped a vein in the English heart that desired this new sense of Christmas, for others soon joined in trying to capture the Christmas Spirit.
 In 1846, Punch wrote, “The Literature of England promises, or rather threatens, to be inundated this year with a flood of Christmas Books.
 Every little author is preparing a five-shilling volume in imitation of the Christmas Carol.”

 So we do owe a lot of credit to the Victorians for helping establish Christmas as we know it today.
 How many of us regularly participate in those traditions that were established during that long reign of Queen Victoria without even knowing where they came from?